15 Decadent Dessert Recipes for a Guilt-Free Sweet TreatArticle posted in: Diet & Nutrition South Beach DIY

 Love chunky peanut butter?
 Savor the dry-roasted peanut garnish in this easy dessert.
 If you’re a smooth peanut butter person, you can always make this breakfast, lunch, snack or dessert in the blender.
 Add ice for a milkshake-like texture.

 Close your eyes and picture yourself on a gorgeous beach.
 What’s in your hand?
 Something fruity and refreshing?
 Now open your eyes and head to the fridge.
-You can make that “something” in your own kitchen with a packet of South Beach Shack Strawberry Shake, coconut and Greek yogurt.
+You can make that “something” in your own kitchen with protein powder, coconut and Greek yogurt.
 With 25 grams of protein, you can escape every day!

 Think your cookie days are gone with the wind?
 Not quite.
 We’ve developed a six-ingredient cookie recipe that’s healthy, tasty and a nod to the best sandwich ever.
 Use any jam you like—raspberry, grape, apricot—as long as it’s sugar-free, you’ll stick to the integrity of the recipe.